What is residential sober living?

 The rules of sober living facilities can vary based on location, whether not a facility is coed, the number of residents, and other factors.
 Alcohol and drugs are not allowed.
 Medical supplies and other personal care items may be inspected to make sure no prohibited items are being used in the facility.
 How certain rules are enforced depends on the protocols at each facility, so it’s important to ask questions about that while you’re scouting sober living homes.

-The Grove Recovery in Santa Ana, California, can help you access sober living
+The Grove Recovery in Calfornia, Tustin, Irvine, Santa Ana, and Orange County, can help you with finding sober living.

-Whether you have questions about sober living or are ready to find the sober living arrangement that works for you, The Grove Recovery in Santa Ana, Orange County can help give you the resources you need.
+Whether you have questions about sober living in Santa Ana, or are ready to find the sober living arrangement that works for you, The Grove Recovery in Santa Ana, Orange County can help give you the resources you need.

 A specialist can give you all the information you need and help you plan on how to begin and pay for your sober living program.